brandur/sorg/content/passages-drafts/004-portugal.md

 ## Lisbon (#lisbon)

-Lisbon reminded me of San Francisco because it's a city built on hills.
-To help people up them, the city's built a number of elevators (the most famous being the Elevador de Santa Justa, which has a regular lineup around the block) and funiculars, which reminded me of Norway and Japan.
-The city's signature image is that of a yellow streetcar making its way uphill along a narrow street.
-These are vintage cars tstill in regular operation (you see them running around _everywhere_ in the inner city), most often alon the famous 28 line that runs from Martim Moniz to Campo Ourique.
+Lisbon is a city of hills, and in that respect it felt like I hadn't left San Francisco.
+To help people navigate them, over the years the city's built a number of elevators (the most famous being the Elevador de Santa Justa, which has a regular lineup around the block) and funiculars, which reminded me of Norway and Japan.

+Lisbon's signature image is that of a yellow streetcar making its way uphill along a narrow street.
+Over the years you've probably seen it more than a few times in random photos on the wall like in this [Edelvik from IKEA][ikea], even if you didn't know at the time where it was taken.
+The streetcars are vintage cars are still in regular operation and there's no need to go look for them -- you see them running around _everywhere_ in the inner city.
+Their traditional line is the 28, going from Martim Moniz to Campo Ourique.

 ![The Elevador de Santa Justa](/assets/passages/004-portugal/lisbon-elevador@2x.jpg)